Introduction

 OPS (Oxford Parallel library for Structured mesh solvers) is a high-level embedded domain specific language (eDSL) for writing multi-block structured mesh algorithms, and the corresponding software library and code translation tools to enable automatic parallelisation on multi-core and many-core architectures.
 Multi-block structured meshes consists of an unstructured collection of structured meshes.
 The OPS API is embedded in C/C++ and Fortran.

-The current OPS eDSL supports generating code targeting multi-core/multi-threaded CPUs, many-core GPUs and clusters of CPUs and GPUs using a range of paralleization models including SIMD vectorization, OpenMP, CUDA, OpenCL, OpenACC and their combinations with MPI.
-There is also experimental support for paralleizations using SYCL and AMD HIP.
+The current OPS eDSL supports generating code targeting multi-core/multi-threaded CPUs, many-core GPUs and clusters of CPUs and GPUs using a range of paralleization models including SIMD vectorization, OpenMP, CUDA, HIP, SYCL, OpenMP offload and their combinations with MPI.
 Various optimizations for each paralleization can be generated automatically, including cache blocking tiling to improve locality.
 The OPS API and library can also be used to solve multi-dimensional tridiagonal systems using the tridsolver library.

 These pages provide detailed documentation on using OPS, including an installation guide, developing and running OPS applications, the OPS API, developer documentation and performance tuning.